Avanade/Beef/samples/MyEf.Hr/docs/Employee-DB.md

 dotnet run script create Hr EmergencyContact
 ```

-Replace the contents with the following. _Note_: that we removed the row version and auditing columns as these are not required as this table is to be tightly-coupled to the `Employee`, and therefore can only (and should only) be updated in that context (i.e. is a sub-table).
+Replace the contents with the following. _Note_: the row version and auditing columns have been removed as these are not required as this table is tightly-coupled to `Employee`, and therefore can only (and should only) be updated in that context (i.e. is a sub-table).

 ``` SQL
 -- Create table: [Hr].[EmergencyContact]